rickyc/nyu-news-iphone/README.md

 NYU WSN iPhone App
 ---
 *This application is deprecated, it should only be used for reference.
 It was made when I was learning iOS.
-Developed during iPhone 2.0/3.0 SDK.*
+Developed during iPhone 2.0/3.0 SDK.
+It does not use xibs, instead views are generated programatically.*

 **Necessary Frameworks**